 * Leaked intelligence: Syria has 1,000 tonnes chemical arms

-* Officials say France will not act alone in Syria (Adds detail, declassified report)
+* Officials say France will not act alone in Syria (Adds detail of poll)

 By Catherine Bremer and John Irish

-President Francois Hollande's demands for Syrian President Bashar al-Assad to be punished for an alleged chemical attack have left him out on a limb since the British parliament voted against carrying out punitive strikes and U.S. President Barack Obama said he would seek Congress approval before any action.
+President Francois Hollande's demands for Syrian President Bashar al-Assad to be punished for an alleged chemical strike have left him out on a limb since Britain's parliament voted against taking part in any action and U.S. President Barack Obama said he would seek Congress approval before any assault.

 "In a complicated situation like this, we need to stick to principles, in other words the constitution, which does not oblige the president to hold a vote, nor even a debate," foreign affairs committee chief Elisabeth Guigou, a veteran of the ruling Socialist Party, told France Info radio.

-"I don't see that holding a vote would make any sense politically," she said, noting France would be left in an impossible situation were parliament to vote in favour of action and then the U.S. Congress to vote against.
+"I don't see that holding a vote would make any sense politically," she said, noting France would be left in an impossible situation if parliament voted in favour of action and then the U.S. Congress voted against.

-Interior Minister Manuel Valls also rebuffed the idea of a vote, saying at the weekend the constitution must be respected.
+Interior Minister Manuel Valls also said over the weekend that the constitution should be respected.

 PM TO UNVEIL INTELLIGENCE

-Guigou said that doing nothing would send the signal to all authoritarian rulers that using chemical weapons against civilians can go unpunished, but also that France would not act on its own.
+Guigou said doing nothing would signal to all authoritarian rulers that using chemical weapons against civilians can go unpunished.
+She acknowledged France would not act on its own.

-A declassified document from French intelligence services, published by weekly newspaper Le Journal du Dimanche, and confirmed as legitimate by a government official, detailed Syria's chemical weapons arsenal, which it said included sarin, VX nerve agent and mustard gas.
+A declassified French intelligence document published by the weekly Le Journal du Dimanche and confirmed as authentic by a government official said Syria's chemical weapons arsenal included sarin, VX nerve agent and mustard gas.

-A BVA opinion poll released on Saturday showed 64 percent of respondents opposed taking military action in Syria, 58 percent did not trust Hollande to conduct an operation and 35 percent feared that strikes could "set ablaze" the Middle East.
-(Reporting by Catherine Bremer and John Irish; Editing by Alison Williams)
+A BVA opinion poll released on Saturday showed 64 percent of respondents opposed taking military action in Syria, 58 percent did not trust Hollande to conduct an operation and 35 percent feared that strikes could set the Middle East "ablaze".
+(Reporting by Catherine Bremer and John Irish; Editing by Andrew Heavens)